fjaderboll/elsie-assistant/README.md

 ## About
 Realtime AI voice assistant, or just your friendly chat bot.
-It's fully open source and offline and runs local on your computer.
+It's all free (no API keys or accounts needed anywhere) and runs offline on your local computer.

 End goal is to integrate this in a physical robot, like the *Elsie* assistant from the movie *M3GAN*, hence the name.